How do we move ourselves and others to act? It all hinges on motivation.

 The promotion and procurement of self-determination skills can help individuals of all ages, with or without disabilities, to assert personal control over their choices in life.

 Self-determination plays a vital role in several contexts.
-It has been shown to increase life satisfaction in later life (Ekelund, Dahlin-Ivanoff, & Ekelund, 2014), promote physical activity and weight loss (Silva et al., 2010; Teixeira et al., 2012), moderate occupational burnout (Fernet, Guay, & Senecal, 2004), and motivation (Gagné & Deci, 2005) among many others.
+It has been shown to increase life satisfaction in later life (Ekelund, Dahlin-Ivanoff, & Eklund, 2014), promote physical activity and weight loss (Silva et al., 2010; Teixeira, Silva, Mata, Palmeira, & Markland, 2012), moderate occupational burnout (Fernet, Guay, & Senecal, 2004), and affect motivation (Gagné & Deci, 2005).

-According to Ryan & Deci (2000), when young adults develop the ability to consider and implement solutions to their problems, they become intrinsically motivated and actively engaged in the learning process.
+When young adults develop the ability to consider and implement solutions to their problems, they become intrinsically motivated and actively engaged in the learning process (Ryan & Deci, 2000).

 Wehmeyer (2005) discussed a common misconception that people with severe disabilities lack the requisite skills to exert control in their lives.
 While it is true that individuals with severe disabilities may be limited in the degree to which they can become more self-determined, by encouraging the expression of preferences and promoting self-advocacy, there are opportunities for them to become causal agents in their own lives.

-A study by Wehmeyer & Palmer (2003) found that students with disabilities who took part in a self-determination program were more likely to live independently and move out of the family home, to hold a job, and have greater financial independence.
+Wehmeyer and Palmer (2003) found that students with disabilities who took part in a self-determination program were more likely to live independently and move out of the family home, hold a job, and have greater financial independence.

-According to Deci & Ryan (1985), self-determination consists of two key assumptions.
+According to Deci and Ryan (1985), self-determination consists of two key assumptions.
 The first is that the innate human need for growth drives behavior.
-Put simply, people are actively directed toward growth, gaining mastery over challenges, and taking in new experiences to develop a cohesive sense of self.
+Put simply, people are actively directed toward growth, gaining mastery over challenges, and taking on new experiences to develop a cohesive sense of self.

 The second assumption focuses on the importance of autonomous motivation that has been linked to greater psychological health and more effective performance (Deci & Ryan, 2008).
-While individuals can be motivated by external factors such as money and acclaim, self-determination theory focuses primarily on internal sources of motivation, such as a need to gain knowledge or independence (Silva, Marques, & Teixeira, 2014).
+While individuals can be motivated by external factors such as money and acclaim, self-determination theory focuses primarily on internal sources of motivation, such as a need to gain knowledge or independence (Silva et al., 2014).

 Additionally, many self-determination interventions are concerned with the support of competence and psychological relatedness needs.
-Many of the techniques used to support competence focus on promoting a sense of satisfaction by making progress toward self-referenced goals, attaining mastery, and developing self-determination skills (Soenens, & Dochy, 2009).
+Many of the techniques used to support competence focus on promoting a sense of satisfaction by making progress toward self-referenced goals, attaining mastery, and developing self-determination skills (Sierens, Vansteenkiste, Goossens, Soenens, & Dochy, 2009).

-According to Sugarman & Sokol (2012), self-determination and self-efficacy are both based on the ideology that people are agents of their actions – that humans possess complex internal structures that allow them to make choices regarding their actions.
+According to Sugarman and Sokol (2012), self-determination and self-efficacy are both based on the ideology that people are agents of their actions and possess complex internal structures that allow them to make choices regarding their actions.
 While the two theories work from a similar ideology, they also view the concept of agency from very different perspectives.

 While self-determination theory recognizes that feelings of competence are important, autonomy plays a more central role.
-When an individual perceives their actions as autonomous, then self-determined motivation is the main element of agency (Sweet, Forther, Strachan, & Blanchard (2012).
+When an individual perceives their actions as autonomous, then self-determined motivation is the main element of agency (Sweet, Fortier, Strachan, & Blanchard, 2012).

 8 Self-Determination Skills to Utilize Today

 While self-determination is a complex construct that includes a combination of skills and knowledge, these skills are teachable, measurable, and most effectively developed through regular practice.
-According to Wehmeyer, Agran, & Hughes (1998), the component skills of self-determined behavior are:
+According to Wehmeyer, Agran, and Hughes (2000), the component skills of self-determined behavior include the following:

-Choice making is an individual’s ability to express their preference between two or more options (Wehman, 2006), and provides opportunities to exert control over his or her actions and environment.
+Choice making is an individual’s ability to express their preference between two or more options (Wehmeyer, 2005) and exert control over their actions and environment.

-Similar to choice-making, decision-making requires effective judgments about what choices or solutions are right at any given moment.
-According to Wehman (2007), effective decision making requires individuals to identify possible alternatives for action, the potential consequences of each action, assess the probability of each result occurring, select the best alternative, and implement the alternative decision.
+Similar to choice making, decision making requires effective judgments about what choices or solutions are right at any given moment.
+According to Wehmeyer (2007), effective decision making requires individuals to identify possible alternatives for action, the potential consequences of each action, assess the probability of each result occurring, select the best alternative, and implement the alternative decision.

 Goal setting and attainment skills are a critical component in the development of abilities that lead to agentic action and self-determination.